-These difficulties are related to the construction of the meaning of variable and of expression depending on one or two variables.
+These difficulties are related to the construction of the meaning of variable and of expression depending on such a variable which will influence the construction of the meaning of equation.

-3.2.
-Cognitive area and math domain of interest
+3.2 Cognitive area and math domain of interest

-The area of difficulties identified through the B2 questionnaire is related to the domain of Algebra.
-In particular, the difficulties are related to the construction of the meaning of variable and of expression depending on one or two variables.
-Thus, Reasoning is the cognitive area involved.
+The area of difficulties identified through the B2 questionnaire is related to the domain of Algebra and Reasoning (Table 1).